giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 > **Note**
 > Also in this YAML representation, the spatial connection order used to generate the element is determined by the ordered list of polygons in each section.

+### 6. Polygon Classification Suffixes

+In CSF, the polygon name can be extended with classification suffixes such as:

+- `@cell`
+- `@cell@t=?`
+- `@wall`
+- `@wall@t=?`

+These suffixes are used by CSF to classify the polygon and to activate the corresponding calculation procedure.

+More specifically:

+- polygons classified with `@cell` are treated as closed-cell polygons
+- polygons classified with `@wall` are treated as thin-wall polygons
+- the optional suffix `@t=?` assigns the thickness value to that polygon

+When one of these classifications is present, CSF applies the corresponding torsional contribution method described in the *De Saint-Venant Torsional Constant* section [De Saint-Venant Torsional Constant - Cell and Wall Contributions in CSF](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/sections/DeSaintVenantTorsionalConstant%20.md)

+The classification suffix is not considered part of the polygon base name.